Cultural issues in first aid

 It might not be okay for the father-to-be to be present during labor, even an unexpected emergency delivery away from a hospital.

 You rarely need to touch near genitals when giving proper first aid care.
-But even talking about genitals, much less touching near them, can be acutely embarrassing to a victim, or culturally inappropriate.
+But even talking about genitals, much less touching near them, can be acutely embarrassing to a person, or culturally inappropriate.

-Removing clothing from victims is not always needed for effective first aid.
-Some adult victims will not allow it.
+Removing clothing from people is not always needed for effective first aid.
+Some adults will not allow it.
 If it is allowed at all, some clothing and amulets provide powers of healing and should not be removed, but might be moved aside.
-Consult with the victim, victim’s parents.
+Consult with the person, person’s parents.

 Some may assume that their condition is much more serious if they are given oxygen.